-- the maintenance of a stock of readily available, high-quality liquid assets in excess of the statutory requirements, as well as a strong statement of financial position liquidity ratios; - an assumptions-based sensitivity analysis to assess potential cash flows at risk; - the management of concentration risk (i.e. undue reliance on any single counterparty or counterparty group, sector, market, product, instrument, currency and tenor; - the maintenance of sources of funding for contingency funding needs; - the monitoring of daily cash flow movements/cash flow requirements, including daily settlements and collateral management processes; - targeting a diversified funding base to avoid undue concentrations by investor, market source and maturity; - the creation and monitoring of prudential liquidity risk limits; and - the maintenance of an appropriate term mix of funding.
+- the maintenance of a stock of readily available, high-quality liquid assets (in excess of the statutory requirements), as well as strong statement of financial position liquidity ratios; - an assumptions-based sensitivity analysis to assess potential cash flows at risk; - the management of concentration risk (i.e. undue reliance on any single counterparty or counterparty group, sector, market, product, instrument, currency and tenor); - the maintenance of sources of funding for contingency funding needs; - the monitoring of daily cash flow movements and requirements, including daily settlements and collateral management processes; - targeting a diversified funding base to avoid undue concentrations by investor, market source and maturity; - the creation and monitoring of prudential liquidity risk limits; and - · the maintenance of an appropriate term mix of funding.

 Overall, the Bank's key liquidity risk metrics, which have been formulated to achieve a prudent liquidity profile, were maintained at acceptable levels.
-Through increased stress-testing, scenario analysis and contingency planning, the Bank continues to actively manage its stress funding sources and liquidity buffers, to ensure that it exceeds the estimated stress funding requirements that could emanate from moderate- to high-stressed liquidity events.
-The Bank subscribe to BIS's Principles for Sound Liquidity Risk Management and Supervision.
+Through increased stress-testing, scenario analysis and contingency planning, the Bank continues to actively manage its stress funding sources and liquidity buffers to ensure that it exceeds the estimated stress funding requirements that could emanate from moderate-to high-stressed liquidity events.
+The Bank subscribes to the Bank of International Settlement's Principles for Sound Liquidity Risk Management and Supervision.
 Overall, the Bank's liquidity position remains strong.

-Macro-economic conditions continued to hinder growth in advances and specifically in deposits as the banking sector in South Africa is characterised by certain structural features, such as a low discretionary savings rate, and a higher degree of contractual savings that are captured by institutions such as pension funds, provident funds and providers of asset management services.
-The Bank will continue to focus on gathering retail customer and longer-term deposits to reshape the structure of the balance sheet, and to ensure compliance with the Basel III liquidity requirements, which will be effective in 2015.
+Macro-economic conditions continued to impede growth in advances and deposits as the South African banking sector is characterised by certain structural features, such as a low discretionary propensity to save, and a higher degree of contractual savings with institutions such as pension funds, provident funds and asset management services.
+The Bank will continue to focus on gathering retail customer- and longer-term deposits to reshape the structure of the balance sheet, and to ensure compliance with the Basel III liquidity requirements (effective 2015).

-The two key liquidity ratios that were introduced by Basel III are the Liquidity Coverage Ratio ("LCR"), which is designed to promote short-term resilience of the one-month liquidity profile by ensuring that banks have sufficient high-quality liquid assets to meet potential outflows in a stressed environment; and the Net Stable Funding Ratio ("NSFR"), which is designed to measure the stability of long-term structural funding.
+The two key liquidity ratios that were introduced by Basel III are the liquidity coverage ratio ("LCR"), designed to promote short-term resilience of the one-month liquidity profile by ensuring that banks have sufficient high-quality liquid assets to meet potential outflows in a stressed environment; and the net stable funding ratio ("NSFR"), designed to measure the stability of long-term structural funding.

-Both the LCR and the NSFR are subject to a monitoring period, which commenced in January 2013, with full implementation and compliance of the LCR and NSFR in 2015 and 2018 respectively.
-The Bank also monitors other Basel III-related ratios, such as the Leverage Ratio, which is a measure of qualifying capital to both on- and off-balance-sheet exposures.
+Both the LCR and the NSFR are subject to a monitoring period, which commenced in January 2013, with phased-in implementation and compliance of the LCR and NSFR commencing in 2015 and 2018 respectively.
+The Bank also monitors other Basel III-related ratios, such as the leverage ratio, which is a measure of qualifying capital to both on- and off-balance-sheet exposures.
 The Bank currently meets all the requirements of the new regulations.

 There were no significant changes in the Bank's liquidity position during the current financial year, or in the manner in which it manages and measures the risk.
 The Bank is adequately funded and able to meet all of its current and future obligations.
-During 2011, the Bank entered into a R491 million seven-year term loan with the IFC.
-The facility has been fully utilised.
+During 2011, the Bank entered into a R491 million seven-year term loan with the International Finance Corporation that has been fully utilised.